WHOIGit/nes-lter-events-transect/methods.md

 # Differences from previous version

-Previously,a separate python script was used to acquire all available elogs from the REST API and concatenate into a csv file that was then regularized in the data package assembly R markdown script.
-In this version, all available elogs are concatenated in the data package assembly itself.
+For version 2, instrument names were standardized, along with the vocabulary used for underway science seawater.
+Date-time format was updated from "YYYY-MM-DD hh:mm:ss" to "YYYY-MM-DDThh:mm:ssZ".

-Also in this version, instrument names were standardized, along with the vocabulary used for underway science seawater.
+Previously, a separate python script was used to acquire all available elogs from the REST API and concatenate into a csv file that was then regularized in the data package assembly R markdown script.
+In version 2, all available elogs are concatenated in the data package assembly itself.